-The Municipal District of Acadia No. 34 is part of the Palliser’s triangle in east central Alberta, also known as the ‘dry belt’.
-Incorporated in 1913, the MD of Acadia is home to 495 residents spread across 1,076 square miles.
+The Municipal District of Acadia No. 34 is part of Palliser’s triangle in east central Alberta, also known as the ‘dry belt’.
+Incorporated in 1913, the MD of Acadia is home to 493 residents spread across 1,076 square miles.
 With the Red Deer River on its south boundary, the MD of Acadia borders Saskatchewan to the east and the Alberta Special Areas on all other sides.
 The geography alone tells a story of a unique community and its continued survival and prosperity for over 100 years.
 The MD of Acadia is a small but strong rural community that owes everything to its proud and hardworking residents.

 The first settlers of the MD made the journey from Broderick, Saskatchewan, in 1909, a distance of 150 miles, first settling on the Red Deer River.
 Others followed suit from Calgary and other areas, leaving behind shelter and security to settle a largely unknown frontier.
 Even having faced innumerable hardships, pioneers recognized the possibilities of the heavy land and rich soil in the MD of Acadia, which in turn has allowed generations to establish homes, communities, and farms.
 After more settlers arrived and the population grew, there was an effort to establish a local government.
 Thus, a petition was sent to Edmonton and was granted on December 8th 1913 establishing the Rural Municipality of Acadia No. 241 of ten townships was formed.
 In January of 1914, after taking two more townships, the Municipal District of Acadia was renamed from No. 241 to its present No. 34.

 An essential piece of any small rural community is the railway.
 Established in Acadia Valley in 1927, the local rail line remained operable until June of 1990.
 When first talk of disbanding the Acadia Valley railway in 1981 occurred, many argued that the MD, for its size, was one of the highest producing grain areas in Alberta.
-However, the decision was made the railway was abandoned, resulting in the Pioneer Elevator being demolished in 1990 after serving the area for 64 years.
+However, the decision was made for the railway to be abandoned, resulting in the Pioneer Elevator being demolished in 1990 after serving the area for 64 years.

 As with many prairie communities, water or its lack thereof, has always been a significant issue in the MD of Acadia.
-Thus, in 2000, the M.D. received grant funds and along with ratepayer buy-ins, the Valley South Coop was built, providing a waterline that brought water to over 30 farms in our rural area.
-Then In 2014, the MD of Acadia received substantial government funding through the Water for Life Program to tie into the Henry Kroeger water line, which was completed in 2014.
+Thus, in 2000, the M.D. received grant funding, and along with ratepayer buy-ins, the Valley South Coop was built, providing a waterline that brought water to over 30 farms in our rural area.
+Then In 2014, the MD of Acadia received substantial government funding through the Water for Life Program to tie into the Henry Kroeger regional water line, which was completed in 2014.